Business News | An Ode to Indus: Chef Nishant Choubey Launches 'Stay with Indus' at Novotel Kolkata Hotel & Residences | LatestLY

 The panel discussion concluded with a pre-tasting hi-tea experience, where attendees had a preview of select dishes bringing the book's narrative to flavour for the first time.

 The second evening on the 5th of July, transformed into an intimate and elevated dining affair -- a 7-course experiential dinner curated and executed by Celebrity Chef Nishant Choubey in collaboration with Kolkata's popular Dram & Supper Club members.
 Each course was drawn directly from the latest book, Stay with Indus, and reflected the stories, ingredients, and regional nuances of the Indus region, presented with refined technique and immersive storytelling.
-This one-night-only dinner saw guests explore India's ancient roots in a modern, sensorial way.

-"We at the Dram & Supper Club were thrilled to be part of this extraordinary experience.
-A huge thank you to Chef Nishant Choubey and the incredible culinary team at Novotel Kolkata for crafting a truly unforgettable meal for us last evening.
-Chef's passion for food and dedication to excellence shone through in every dish, and we're delighted to have him as part of our members' culinary journey."-- Prashant Jalan, Founder Member, Dram & Supper Club.

-With Stay with Indus, Chef Nishant Choubey presented a collection of recipes and reflections that bridged India's past with its culinary future.
-Focused on sustainability, regionality, and thoughtful innovation, the book revived lost techniques, showcased forgotten ingredients, and reimagined flavor pairings, making it both a soulful read and a kitchen companion.
+This one-ni000-investment-centre-debunks-fake-video-6982984.html" title="Fact Check: Did Shaktikanta Das Endorse Investment Platform Promising INR 1 Million Monthly Income on INR 21,000 Investment?
+Centre Debunks Fake Video">Fact Check: Did Shaktikanta Das Endorse Investment Platform Promising INR 1 Million Monthly Income on INR 21,000 Investment?
+Centre Debunks Fake Video